jtmueller/Collections.Pooled/README.md

   * A selection of `ToPooledList()` extension methods are provided.
   * You can optionally supply a custom implementation of `ArrayPool<T>` to the constructor, to be used instead of the default `ArrayPool<T>.Shared` pool.
-  * The `ClearMode` constructor parameter gives you control over whether data is cleared before returning arrays to the ArrayPool.
+  * The `clearMode` constructor parameter gives you control over whether data is cleared before returning arrays to the ArrayPool.
+  * The `sizeToCapacity` constructor parameter causes the list to start out with `Count == Capacity`.
+    All entries in the list will have the default value for the type, or if `clearMode` is set to `ClearMode.Never` then entries in the list may have a previously-used value from the array pool.
+This feature is primarily useful when working with value types and avoiding unnecessary allocations.

 #### Performance